Kenwood VS-3 and VGS-1

 The VS-3 unit is also an option for a number of discontinued radios.

-For this review Kenwood U.S.A. and the Ham Radio Outlet in Portland, Oregon, made a TS-2000 transceiver fitted with a VS-3 voice synthesizer available for testing.
+For this review Kenwood U.S.A. and the Ham Radio Outlet in Portland, Oregon, made a TS-2000 transceiver fitted with a VS-3 voice synthesizer available for testing in the HRO store.
 In addition to the VS-3 test, this article includes a description of the features of the new VGS-1 voice synthesizer.

 VS-3 Voice Synthesizer